– Aparna Chatterjee

 Now, when you say hair fall, it may either mean-

 Hair breakage: This may be due to the texture of the hair that tangles easily, lack of nutrients, or tight hairstyles.
 Using heat consistently may affect the hair’s elasticity, making it prone to breakage.
-Processes like bleaching and coloring your hair makes the hair shaft thinner.
+Processes like bleaching and coloring your hair make the hair shaft thinner.
 It further contributes to the hair’s breakage due to protein loss.

 Hair fall: Now consider that your scalp has a cycle consisting of various phases of new growth, steady growth, autumn, and reproduction of hair.
 This autumn phase is where we see an over-the-top shedding, which is expected.
 The problem arises when you have shed enough hair, but your hair growth rate doesn’t match.
 This may be due to insufficient nutrients, excessive drinking, smoking, genetics, sebum secretion, etc.